co-cart/co-cart/NEXT_CHANGELOG.md

 When the WordPress login cookies are set, they are not available until the next page reload.
 For CoCart specifically for returning updated carts, we need this to be available immediately so now they are forced to be available without reload.
 This is only to help with frameworks that have issues with or lack of support for Cookies.

 * [RateLimiter for the API.](#ratelimiter-for-the-api)

-## Working on

-* New settings page:
- * * Set the front-end site URL for product permalinks for the Products API.
- * * Set a Secret Key to secure specific features from outside tampering.
-If salt key is already set in `wp-config.php` then that will take priority.

 ## Experimental